NotYetGames/DlgSystem/README.md

 Master branch Unreal version: `4.16`

-NOTE this branch was backported from the `4.18` version and it is not maintained.
+NOTE this branch was backported from the `4.18` version and it is NOT maintained.

-Main regression from the `4.18` (February 12 2018) is that you can't set dialogue history from blueprints, otherwise things should work normal.
+Main regression from the `4.18` branch:
+- (February 12.
+2018) - is that you can't set dialogue history from blueprints, otherwise things should work normal.
+- (March 4, 2018) - no SpeakerState and no DlgDataDisplay

 ## Features: